amazon-science/adasum/README.md

 ## License

-This library is licensed under the LICENSE NAME HERE License.
+This project is licensed under the CC-BY-NC-4.0 License.